ARTICLE I: PURPOSE

 ARTICLE III: BOARD OF DIRECTORS

-- The corporation shall be governed by a Board of Directors, consisting of six (6) at-large representatives elected by the individual members and one range/club representative elected by the range/club members.
+- The corporation shall be governed by a Board of Directors, consisting of six (6) at-large representatives elected by the general membership of the OSCA, and one range/club representative elected by the range/club members.
 The Directors shall be elected at the annual state meeting or at a special meeting called for that purpose.

 - A nominating committee appointed by the President will select a slate of nominees for election as Directors.
 Nominees may also be proposed by the members immediately prior to the election.

 - The six (6) at-large nominees receiving the highest number of votes will be elected.
 The range/club members will select their representative in a manner agreed upon by a majority of those range/club members present at the election.